Dualizable tensor categories: Overview

 \begin{remarkohc*} For expositional convenience and clarity, we phrase some of our results in terms of symmetric monoidal 3-categories.
 Though the theory of higher categories is by now on completely solid ground~\cite{luriehtt,lurieinf2,rezkcart,barkan,unicity,MR2742424,simpson,bergrezk,1308.3574}, it remains unduly technical.
-To avoid those technicalities in this paper, we do not pick a particular model for higher categories---every statement we make is true in any model.
-Readers curious about model-theoretic issues, such as the fibrancy of a particular construction of the bordism 3-category or of the 3-category of tensor categories, can consult our paper~\cite{3TC}.
+To avoid those technicalities in this book, we do not pick a particular model for higher categories---every statement we make is true in any model.
 Moreover, with the exception of Corollaries~\ref{cor2} and~\ref{cor5}, every one of our main results can be reexpressed purely in terms of 2-categories (the theory of which has been long settled), and so does not depend on any theory of higher categories.
 (This reexpression transforms a statement about a 3-category into an interlinked collection of statements about 2-categories of morphisms and the homotopy 2-category whose 2-morphisms are isomorphism classes of invertible 2-morphisms of the 3-category.)

 In our presentation, we also freely employ the cobordism hypothesis, but we would like to emphasize that with the exception of the corollaries concerning local field theory, none of our results, about dualizability, about quadruple duals, or about tensor categories, depend on the cobordism hypothesis.
 Specifically, Corollaries~\ref{cor2} and \ref{cor5} do depend on the cobordism hypothesis, but Theorems~\ref{thm1}, \ref{thm3}, \ref{thm4}, \ref{thm6}, \ref{thm8}, \ref{thm9}, \ref{thm10}, \ref{thm11}, \ref{thm12}, and \ref{thm13}, and Corollary~\ref{cor7} do not. \end{remarkohc*}